franrolotti/electricity-price-forecast/README.md

 | 24 h    | < 6 % | —    | ≥ 90 %       |
 | 168 h   | < 9 % | —    | ≥ 87 %       |

-> Update the table after training; metrics are logged to `reports/metrics.json`.